Abuse of Kylie Freeman: Sexual abuse

 Beginning in 2000 when she was ten years old, Kylie Freeman was sexually abused by her father; the preteen "was forced […] to dress up like a hooker and say dirty words to a video camera and was bound by ropes and repeatedly raped."
-These crimes were recorded as both photos and videos that were posted online as the "Vicky series, […] the most viewed images of child pornography of all times."
+These crimes were recorded as both photos and videos that were posted online as the "Vicky series" (which, as of June 2010, were the all-time most viewed images of child pornography).
 This lasted for 14 months until Kylie Freeman's "spirit was broken".

 In November 2005, by which time teenaged Kylie Freeman was suicidal, a family viewing of Forrest Gump recovered the repressed memories, and Freeman finally told her mother about the abuse.
 The subsequent police investigation uncovered some Vicky-series material on Kylie Freeman's own computer, believed to have been put there by her father.
-A year later, she appeared on the December 19, 2006 episode of America's Most Wanted and told of what her father had perpetrated, placing the previously "provincial affair" in the national spotlight.
+A year later, she appeared on the December 19, 2006, episode of America's Most Wanted and told of what her father had perpetrated, placing the previously "provincial affair" in the national spotlight.
 With this exposure, the National Center for Missing & Exploited Children was able to link the Vicky series to the victim and perpetrator.

 Capture of Kenneth Freeman

-Kenneth Freeman was living in Seattle when he was due to be tried in Benton County, Washington for "three counts of first-degree rape of a child" on March 24, 2006.
+In early 2006, Kenneth Freeman was living in Seattle, after his release from jail on a bail bond of US$50,000.
+He was scheduled for trial in Benton County, Washington, for "three counts of first-degree rape of a child" on March 24, 2006.
 That day, the former law-enforcer instead fled to mainland China to avoid prosecution, and was subsequently placed on the most wanted lists of the United States Marshals Service and Immigration and Customs Enforcement (ICE).
 A reward of $25,000 was offered by the Marshals "for information directly leading to his arrest."
 While in China, Freeman wrote a 400-page autobiography that included confessions to his crimes.

 Found living in Suzhou, authorities waited to arrest Freeman until he transited to Hong Kong, because the US had no extradition treaty with the government of China, but did with the government of Hong Kong.
 On the evening of May 1, 2007, Freeman was caught at the Lok Ma Chau Control Point.
 He injured himself and four local police with the ensuing fight.
 Four months later, he agreed to US extradition, and returned to the United States on October 18, 2007 (via Fairchild Air Force Base).